dotnet/linker/docs/illink-options.md

 will use the XML descriptor as a source.
 That means that the linker will use this file to decide what to link in a set of assemblies.
-The format of the descriptors is described further on in this document.
+The format of the descriptors is described in [data-formats document](../data-formats.md).

 ### Actions on the assemblies